A Red Carpet Kick-Off Event

 A World Premiere Full-Length Ballet Directed and Choreographed by Jill Grundstrom with Original Musical Composition by Griffin Candey

 An evening of magic, comedy, circus, and beyond that is sure to amaze and amuse audiences of all ages.
+This event is sponsored by Bald Eagle Harley-Davidson.

 The Enchanting Musical Fairytale